Structure and energy transfer in homogeneous turbulence below a free surface

 As mentioned, the complex sub-surface dynamics are heavily influenced by the balance between upwellings and downwellings.
 These act as building blocks of the near-surface flow, and their properties are critical to the renewal of the free surface (and thus the associated gas transfer) \citep{guo_interaction_2010,kermani_surface_2009,variano_turbulent_2013,herlina_direct_2014}.
 Gas transfer rates have been directly linked to the free-surface divergence $\beta=-\partial u_z / \partial z$ (with the velocity gradient evaluated at $z = 0$), whose sign and magnitude depends on the upwelling/downwelling state of the sub-surface flow \citep{jahne_air-water_1998,mckenna_role_2004,turney_airwater_2013}.
-The spatial and velocity scales of upward and downward motions have been examined mostly in numerical studies at limited $\mathrm{Re}_\mathrm{T}$, and therefore their extent and strength in regimes relevant to environmental and industrial settings have not been established.
+In particular, recent work \citep{babiker_vortex_2023} suggests that near-surface mixing can be quantified by observations of minuscule deformations to the surface; such an approach, clearly, requires an understanding of the connection between the characteristics of the surface divergence evidenced by the deformations and the turbulence.
+However, the spatial and velocity scales of upward and downward motions have been examined mostly in numerical studies at limited $\mathrm{Re}_\mathrm{T}$, and therefore their extent and strength in regimes relevant to environmental and industrial settings have not been established.